rivelinojunior/bootcampSFS-secret-friend/README.md

 This project has with purpose the learning new skills.
 The project was developed following the lessons of bootcamp in the [OneBitCode](onebitcode.com), with exception of some features that was developed for to conclude the challenges proposed.
 Follow the features developed for me (challenges):
 * Tests of the Members Controller.
 * Send email of warn, in case of to occur erros in the Job of raffle.
+* Test in the RaffleService for verify if a member x don't get a member y that get the member x.

 ## Prerequisites